ergoplatform/ergodocs/docs/node/install/manual.md

 java -jar -Xmx4G ergo-*.jar --mainnet -c ergo.conf
 ```

-- The `-Xmx4G` flag sets the max heap size for the JVM. `4-6G` recommended.

-It is better to use more memory on heap`-Xmx4g` for initial syncing. `-Xmx1g` should be enough when node is full synced.
+> The `-Xmx4G` flag sets the max heap size for the JVM. `4-6G` is recommended depending on your memory allocation.
+It is better to use more memory on heap`-Xmx4g` for initial syncing. `-Xmx1g` should be sufficient once the node is fully synced.

 The node will start syncing immediately after this.
 Wait for a few minutes for the API to start and go to the next step.

 > **Note:** You can use any name for the file instead of `ergo.conf`.
 All configuration parameters are to be passed through this file and you only need to rewrite parameters that you want to change from the default values.
 The above config file actually has the default values.

-The node will start syncing immediately after this.

 ## Securing the API

 We need to set a secret password to protect the API.
-In this example we'll use `hello` - but **you must use a different and strong secret.**
+In this example, we'll use `hello`, but **you must** use a different and strong secret.**

-Navgiate [127.0.0.1:9053/swagger#/utils/hashBlake2b](http://127.0.0.1:9053/swagger#/utils/hashBlake2b) and call the API to compute the `Blake2b` hash of your secret.
+Navigate [127.0.0.1:9053/swagger#/utils/hashBlake2b](http://127.0.0.1:9053/swagger#/utils/hashBlake2b) and call the API to compute the `Blake2b` hash of your secret.

 > **Please note that `127.0.0.1` is your local machine** and the .jar must be running for it to be available.

 ![Compute Hash of secret](https://user-images.githubusercontent.com/23208922/69916676-ed233400-1483-11ea-8582-f61c38478d31.png)

-Copy the hash response which we'll place back in the `ergo.conf` file.
+Copy the hash response, which we will place back in the `ergo.conf` file.

 As you can see `hello` corresponds to the `Blake2b` hash `324dcf027dd4a30a932c441f365a25e86b173defa4b8e58948253471b81b72cf`